opspec-pkgs/project/CONTRIBUTING.md

 Contributions are subject to:

 - acceptance by 66% of the projects maintainers (see [MAINTAINERS.md](MAINTAINERS.md))
-- the pkgs [build](.opspec/build) op continuing to run with a successful outcome
+- the repos [build](.opspec/build) op continuing to run with a successful outcome
 - adherence to [pkg authoring guidelines](authoring-guidelines.md)